For showtimes, click here.

 3. Danger on the set.

-Someone falls off of the second floor in the film, and the stuntman performing the action missed the padded portion and his head hit the floor.
-A fire scene was also dangerous and multiple crew members stood guard with extinguishes in case of need.
+In the film, a character falls from the second floor to his death.
+When the stuntman performed the sequence, he missed the safety padding on the floor and hit his head.
+Thankfully, he wasn't severly injured.
+A fire scene was also dangerous, and multiple crew members stood guard with extinguishes just in case.

 4. No puppies were hurt in the making of this film.